Setting Up Utilities in Temple, TX

 When moving to Temple, you'll need to establish electricity service through a retail electric provider of your choice, water and wastewater service through the City of Temple, natural gas through Atmos Energy, and internet/cable through providers like Suddenlink or AT&T. Trash collection is typically included with city water service.

-Most Temple utilities can be connected within 1-3 business days if requested in advance.
+Most Temple utilities can be connected within 1-3 business days if you plan ahead.
 Electricity through retail providers often activates same-day or next-day.
-City of Temple water service typically requires 24-48 hours notice.
-Natural gas connections through Atmos Energy usually take 1-3 business days depending on scheduling availability.
+City water typically requires 24-48 hours notice.
+Gas connections through Atmos Energy may take 2-3 business days and require someone home for the technician visit.

-Generally, you'll need government-issued photo identification, your new Temple service address, and proof of residency such as a lease agreement or closing documents.
-Some providers may require a Social Security number for credit checks.
-The City of Temple water department may request a deposit depending on credit history.
+Generally, you'll need government-issued photo ID, your new Temple address, and a Social Security number for credit verification.
+The City of Temple water department may require proof of residency such as a lease agreement or closing documents.
+Some providers accept alternative identification if you lack a Social Security number.

-Electricity providers and Atmos Energy gas service offer full online enrollment.
-Internet providers like AT&T and Suddenlink also support online setup.
-However, City of Temple water service requires visiting City Hall or calling their utility billing department directly, as online-only enrollment is not currently available as of February 2026.
+Electricity providers and Atmos Energy gas service offer full online enrollment as of April 2026.
+Internet providers also support online signup.
+However, City of Temple water service typically requires visiting City Hall or calling their utility billing department directly, as online account creation is limited to existing customers.